Diego-Ivan/Kleroterion/README.md

 ### Unimportant
 - [ ] Windows package (LTS)
 ## Contributors
 Look in [CONTRIBUTORS.md](https://codeberg.org/foreverxml/random/src/branch/main/CONTRIBUTORS.md).
-If you are a contributor, open an issue or PR adding yourself to CONTRIBUTORS.md -
+If you are a contributor, open an issue or PR adding yourself to CONTRIBUTORS.md.
+## Conduct
+This project follows the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct).
 ## Donations
 I am well off and do not need donations.
 Instead, donate [to trans people in need](https://nitter.snopyta.org/search?q=%23TransCrowdFund).